MatinHMobini/Cycling-Club-Event-Management-App/README.md

 # 🚴 Cycling Club Event Management App

 This project is a Cycling Club Event Management application built using Java and Android Studio.
 The app is designed to manage different types of cycling events, user accounts, and associated interactions within a cycling community.

+## 📺 Video Introduction
+Please View Our Youtube Video explaining the application https://www.youtube.com/watch?v=tHSzEHOk_aI

 ## 📋 UML Overview